Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

 #### Tracking screen views

-You can enable Amplitude to start tracking screen view events by setting `defaultTracking.screenViews` to `true`.
-Refer to the code sample below.
+Set `defaultTracking.screenViews` to `true` to enable Amplitude to track screen view events.

 !!!warning
-    This feature is only supported in UIKit.
-For Swift UI, you will need to track the corresponding event manually instead.
+    This feature is supported in UIKit.
+For Swift UI, track the corresponding event manually.

 === "Swift"